neerajsait/Face-Recognition/README.md

 # Webcam Image Capture and Email Sender

+⚠️ Ethical Usage Warning:
+This project is intended only for ethical and legal purposes.
+Any misuse, unauthorized surveillance, or violation of privacy laws is strictly prohibited.
+Ensure that you obtain explicit consent before capturing or processing any images.
+The developers are not responsible for any unethical or illegal use of this software.
 ## Overview
 This project is a **web-based application** that captures an image from the user's webcam, sends it to a backend server using Flask, and emails the captured image to a specified recipient.
 It integrates **HTML, JavaScript, Flask, and SMTP** to provide a seamless user experience for image capture and email notifications.